RamanSharma100/fabricate-cli/Readme.md

-# Forge CLI
+# Fabricate CLI

-Forge CLI is a Library to create NodeJS CLI applications with ease and maintainable code.
+Fabricate CLI is a Library to create NodeJS CLI applications with ease and maintainable code.

 ## Installation